ameyakarnad/HowAmericaFlies/readme.md

 ![](edav_howamericaflies_files/figure-markdown_github/unnamed-chunk-3-1.png)

 Most of the domestic air traffic in continental United States passes through these 5 states - California, Illinois, Georgia, Florida and Texas.
-No suprise these states are the home to the largest and the busiest airports.
+No suprises there as these states are the home to the largest and the busiest airports.

 4.2 Dominance
 -------------

-Domination of an air route or air traffic is an important factor to find out the way america prefers to fly.
-While some airlines focus their operations primarily on the major cities in the United states, there are some which specialise in regional routes by serving the tier 2 and tier 3 cities.
-In this section, we will try to identify the players that dominate the national airline traffic and which others eye for regional domination.
+Domination of an air route or air traffic is an important factor to find out the way America prefers to fly.
+While some airlines focus their operations primarily on the major cities in the United states, there are some which specialize in regional routes by serving the tier 2 and tier 3 cities.
+In this section, we will try to identify the players that dominate the national airline traffic and others that look for regional domination.

 ### Figure 4.2.1: Checking Available Airline Options to choose from at Leading Airports